The Wizard of Oz (2011 musical): Plot

 Orphaned teenager Dorothy Gale lives on a farm in Kansas with her Aunt Em, Uncle Henry and dog Toto, but feels misunderstood ("Nobody Understands Me").
 The unpleasant Miss Gulch threatens to call the sheriff after Toto bites her leg.
 Dorothy wants to escape to a nicer place, somewhere ("Over the Rainbow").
-She runs away from the farm and meets Professor Marvel, who tells her all about ("The Wonders of the World").
+She runs away from the farm and meets Professor Marvel, who tells her all about ("Wonders of the World").
 They are interrupted by a twister, and Dorothy runs home for shelter.
 Inside the farmhouse, she bangs her head on the bedside.
 The house is blown away by the storm.

 Landing in Oz, Dorothy's house flattens the Wicked Witch of the East.
 Glinda, the Good Witch of the North, greets Dorothy and tells her where she is.
-Glinda calls for the Munchkins to ("Come Out").
-These little people, overjoyed at the demise of their wicked tormentor, welcome Dorothy and Toto ("Ding Dong the Witch is Dead"; "We Welcome You to Munchkin Land").
+Glinda calls for the Munchkins to come out.
+These little people, overjoyed at the demise of their wicked tormentor, welcome Dorothy and Toto ("Munchkinland Sequence").
 Glinda presents Dorothy with the magic ruby slippers that belonged to the dead witch.
 This enrages the witch's sister, the Wicked Witch of the West.
-Glinda tells Dorothy that the Wizard of Oz might be able to help her return home, and how to find him ("Follow the Yellow Brick Road").
-Dorothy sets off toward the Emerald City to speak to the great Oz ("You're Off to See the Wizard").
+Glinda tells Dorothy that the Wizard of Oz might be able to help her return home, and how to find him.
+Dorothy sets off toward the Emerald City to speak to the great Oz ("Follow the Yellow Brick Road").